readthedocs/readthedocs.org/docs/user/science.rst

 Here are some popular activities that are well-supported by Jupyter Book:

 * Publications and books
-* Academic Courses and class-room activities
+* Course and research websites
-* Research projects
+* Interactive classroom activities
 * Data science software documentation